 Step 5: Enter proxy server and port information

-- Select Web Proxy (HTTP) and set up your proxy manually.
+- Select a web proxy (HTTP) and set up your proxy manually.

 - Enter the host name that your proxy provider has provided for the web proxy server.

-- Turn on “Proxy server requires password” and input the other proxy details.
+- Turn on “Proxy server requires password,” then enter the other proxy details.

 How to disable proxy on macOS?